 6.39.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1:2024 6.39 is applicable to C.

-C relies on the programmer to implement memory management, allocating and freeing dynamic memory as required, rather than supplying a built in garbage collector.
+C relies on the programmer to implement memory management, allocating and freeing dynamic memory as required, rather than supplying a built-in garbage collector.

 Memory is dynamically allocated in C using the library calls malloc(), calloc(), and realloc().
 When the program no longer needs the dynamically allocated memory, it can be released using the library call free().
-Should there be a flaw in the logic of the program, memory may continue to be allocated but not freed when it is no longer needed.
+Should there be a flaw in the logic of the program, memory can continue to be allocated but not freed when it is no longer needed.
 A common situation is where memory is allocated while in a function, the memory is not freed before the exit from the function and the lifetime of the pointer to the memory has ended upon exit from the function.

-6.39.2 Guidance to language users
+6.39.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidelines of ISO/IEC TR 24772-1:2019 clause 6.39.5.
+Follow the guidelines of ISO/IEC 24772-1:2024 6.39.5.

 Use debugging tools such as leak detectors to help identify unreachable memory.